gadusushirisha/Customer-Product-relationship/README.md

 The developed [stored procedure](./Stored-procedure.sql) will retain the complete customer information for the submitted customer's id.

+The API information is stored in the following file: [Customer API](Customer.API)

 ## Creating a MVC layout

 The developed MVC layout will display the customer information using the API end point with the input as customer id and returns the customer's information.

 ## Angular application information

-The front end of this appliaction is developed using Angular framework:
+The front end of this appliaction is developed using Angular framework.
+The file are located

 Run the following commands to get started: